 Very interesting reconstruction of seven Viking houses, parts of which were found during excavations.
-The reconstruction was carried out taking into account the historical handicraft techniques and materials.
-You can get a good idea of the life of the Vikings on narrow plank paths between the plastered plastered walls of the houses.
-In the summer there is a large program of events in which the village is filled with life and you can watch the "residents" doing their old handicrafts or trade with them on market days.
+The reconstruction was carried out taking into account the historical craft techniques and materials.
+On narrow boardwalks between the mud-plastered wicker walls of the houses you get a good idea of the life of the Vikings.
+In summer there is a large program of events during which the village comes alive and you can watch the "residents" at their old craft or trade with them on market days.

-Unlike in the exhibition house, you don't need a pre-booked time slot if you just want to visit the houses.
-In the winter half of the year, however, the houses in the outdoor area are closed.
+Unlike the exhibition house, you don't need a pre-booked time slot if you just want to visit the houses.
+In the winter months, however, the houses in the outdoor area are closed.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

 Here, at the narrow point between the Schlei branch of the Baltic Sea and the North Sea, the important Viking sea trading center Haithabu flourished between the 8th and 11th centuries.
 The exhibition house impressively tells the story of this time with replicas and archaeological finds.
 Seven Viking houses were also reconstructed on the site, in which mediaeval life is shown very vividly.